kunstler/FrenchNFI/README.md

 % Description of the French National Forest Inventory data
 % Georges Kunstler

-## Department of Biological Sciences Macquarie University, Sydney, NSW / Irstea EMGR Grenoble France <georges.kunstler@gmail.com>
+Irstea EMGR Grenoble France <georges.kunstler@gmail.com>

 # Introduction

 This repo provides the R code to format the French National Forest Inventory.
-In this REAME I describes the data from the French National Forest Inventory (NFI).
+In this README I describes the data from the French National Forest Inventory (NFI).

 # Data description